AshitMilne/Planet-III/Semper Idem/Vault/Tagged Essays/Lexica.md

 Not merely the denial of gods, but the refusal to posit a fundamental separation between creator and creation.
 Non-dualist traditions such as Taoism, Advaita Vedanta, and Buddhism operate within this frame, maintaining depth without recourse to a deity apart from the world.
 Pagan and animist systems, by contrast, may be read as entropic proliferations of deities arising from the tension between dualist and non-dualist worldviews.

 ------
 ## B

 **Bitcoin**
 A decentralized digital currency and transaction protocol that emerged in 2009, serving as a model for objective ordering of value and coordination beyond traditional sovereign-controlled monetary systems.

+**Black Boy**
+Shorthand for a hard-line militant masculine charisma that intuitively demands insurgent rigour in the expression of  anarchist aesthetic and objectively high performing engines or systems.
+Oliver Cromwell, Thomas Edward Lawrence, Josip Tito, Gamal Abdel Nasser, Che Guevera, Fidel Castro, Imran Khan, Yukio Mishima, Steve Jobs, Sparta, Viking, Maori, Seminole, Apache, English (Jacobite *and* Roundhead) are exemplary.
+Bauhaus and Zen aesthetic are culturally representative of the ethos.
+It demands that You be key in response to Corporate White (collar) boy p

 **Brute-force derivation**
 A computational or systemic approach relying on exhaustive trial-and-error rather than coordinated, ethical, or principle-driven design.
 In the essay, this is contrasted with holistic, coordinated approaches to value and governance.

 ------
 ## C

 **Commons**